Last Updated on: 3rd September 2023, 06:18 pm

 Hermit crabs have learned when humans are the most active and know to avoid us during these times.

-At night, human activity is much reduced, so hermit crabs aren’t as skittish.
+Human activity is much reduced at night, so hermit crabs aren’t as skittish.
 So, the absence of noise encourages hermit crabs to emerge.

 You can also benefit from a headlamp with a red light in the dark.
 Red lights are less startling to animals while providing enough light to navigate the area.